bikeshaving/crank/website/documents/guides/03-components.md

 By yielding elements rather than returning them, we can make components stateful using variables in the generator’s local scope.
 Crank uses the same diffing algorithm which reuses DOM nodes to reuse generator objects, so that their executions are preserved between renders.
 Every time a generator component is rendered, Crank resumes the generator and executes the generator until the next `yield`.
 The yielded expression, usually an element, is then rendered as the element’s children, just as if it were returned from a function component.

 ### Contexts
 In the preceding example, the `Counter` component’s local state changed when it was rerendered, but we may want to write components which update themselves according to timers or events instead.
 Crank allows components to control their own execution by passing in an object called a *context* as the `this` keyword of each component.
-Contexts provide several utility methods, most important of which is the `refresh` method, which tells Crank to update the related component instance in place.
+Component contexts provide several utility methods, most important of which is the `refresh` method, which tells Crank to update the related component instance in place.

 ```jsx
 function *Timer() {